groupdocs-storage-cloud/groupdocs-storage-cloud-php/README.md

 # GroupDocs.Storage Cloud SDK for PHP
 This repository contains GroupDocs.Storage Cloud SDK for PHP source code.
 This SDK allows you to work with GroupDocs.Storage Cloud REST APIs in your PHP applications quickly and easily, with zero initial cost.

 See [API Reference](https://apireference.groupdocs.cloud/storage/) for full API specification.

 ## How to use the SDK?
 The complete source code is available in this repository folder.
-You can either directly use it in your project via source code or get [Packagist distribution](https://packagist.org/packages/groupdocscloud/storage-sdk-php) (recommended).
-For more details, please visit our [documentation website](https://docs.groupdocs.cloud/display/storagecloud/Available+SDKs).
+You can either directly use it in your project via source code or via [Packagist distribution](https://packagist.org/packages/groupdocscloud/storage-sdk-php) (recommended).
+For more details, please visit our [documentation website](https://docs.groupdocs.cloud/display/gdstoragecloud/Home).

 ### Prerequisites